IRATI/demonstrator/README.md

 The purpose of the tool is twofold:

-* Allow people interested in RINA to experience with a IRATI stack
+* Allow people interested in RINA to trial the IRATI stack, which includes the PRISTINE Software Development Kit;
-* Help IRATI developers and software release engineers to carry out integration and regression tests
+* Help IRATI developers and software release engineers to carry out integration and regression tests;

 For the first kind of users, no knoweledge about how to compile and install IRATI is required.
 Everything the user need is self-contained in this